 We can’t all be heroes.
 Not every colonel or lobbyist ends up with a monument, some end up entirely forgotten.
 Colonel Joe Rickey is lucky.

 Rickey ended up with something far more fun than a statue.
-He got that’s enjoyed by millions of people around the world.
+He got something that’s enjoyed by millions of people around the world.
 Enter: the Bourbon Rickey.

 About the Bourbon Rickey Cocktail

 Colonel Joe Rickey, the man whom the Bourbon Rickey was named for, was a Democratic Lobbyist.
 Towards the end of the 1800s, he was living in the US capital where he frequented a little tavern called Shoomaker’s bar.

 He was quite well-known by the generous bartender George Williamson, as his then-regular drink stood out.
 Rickey disliked sugary drinks, so he only drank bourbon mixed with sparkling water, which refreshed the colonel and served him well.

 Rickey’s drink was standard and basic until one day, Williamson decided to spice up the drink with some fresh lime juice to see how Rickey would like it.
 Rickey clearly loved it, hence the drink’s popularity that became widespread in the 1890s and still stands strong today.

 - An ounce and a half of bourbon